grafana/grafana-prometheus-datasource/CONTRIBUTING.md

 To have a changeset, simply run `npm run changeset` and follow the CLI instructions.
-When targeting `@grafana/prometheus` or `promlib`, the command intentionally creates two changeset files: one for the selected library and a datasource patch changeset with the same summary.
+When targeting `@grafana/prometheus` or `promlib`, the command intentionally creates two changeset files: one for the selected library and a mirrored datasource changeset with the same summary — matching the library's bump type for `@grafana/prometheus`, always patch for `promlib`.
 Both libraries are shipped as part of the datasource, so commit both generated files.
 A direct datasource changeset still creates only one file.

 ## Project Structure